 Le Café de mes Souvenirs is an international, French-Finnish music film.
 The movie is written and directed by Valto Baltzar.
 The plot runs partly through songs composed originally for the film by a Finnish jazz composer Heikki Sarmanto.
-The Prague Symphony Orchestra performs the score and songs for the film.The songs are performed in the movie by the actors and actresses.
+The City of Prague Philharmonic Orchestraperforms the score and songs for the film.The songs are performed in the movie by the actors.

 Le Café de mes Souvenirs is the love story of Emilie and Philippe.
 Emilie works in a café owned by her mother in Helsinki and Philippe has moved from France to Finland to teach French.
 The plot runs through songs telling about love in a time where the surrounding world keeps growing tougher and true humanity is not easy to come by.
 When society gets more and more fragmented, not everyone can keep up.
 This is what happens to Philippe, who despite all his struggles decides to survive.

 The movie is a beautiful story about human relationships and how today's working life and te pressures of our surroundings can lead a person to the point of exhaustion.
 At the same time the movie is a story about starting over and building something new.